orbeon/orbeon-forms-doc/contributors/test-plan.md

 ## Persistence

-### Basic eXist Persistence \[2017.1 TODO Alex\]
+### Basic Persistence \[2017.1 DONE\]

-Do the following for eXist and DB2.
-We do not test other relational databases here, as automated tests already test most of this, and the code running for DB2 is almost identical to the code running for other relational databases.
+Do the following for eXist and SQL Server.
+We do not test other relational databases here, as automated tests already test most of this, and the code running for SQL Server is almost identical to the code running for other relational databases.

 - Setup: in `properties-local.xml`, add:
     ```xml